M4S73RMIND/ExtendedDebuffs/README.md

 # ExtendedDebuffs
-Tracks debuffs on the raid unit frames (requires that the option "keep groups together" is enabled)
+Shows all debuffs on the raid unit frames (requires that the option "keep groups together" is enabled in the interface)